VivieneGarcia/CICS-Room-Reservation/README.md

 </p>

 ## 🎯 About
 This is a simple reservation system written in C++ for managing CICS room reservations.
-The system allows users to reserve rooms, specifying details such as date, time, professor name, and section.
-It also provides information about available rooms and displays reservations in an organized manner.
+It is a command-line application.

 ## ✔️ Features